wilsonmar/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-install.md

    <tt><strong>cd ~/Desktop
    </strong></tt>

 1. Manually construct a command to write the image downloaded onto the SD Card.
    Replace the X in rdiskX with the disk number from before.
+For example:

    <tt><strong>sudo dd bs=1m if=2018-06-27-raspbian-stretch.img of=/dev/rdisk3
    </strong></tt>